nawa-ton/Biodiversity-Database/README.md

 Anyway, let's finish regular user part first and it'll be easy to create admins pages later if we want to.)

-About SQL Tables:
+SQL Tables:
 - when you are in public_html, run sqlplus and then run this command "start biodiversity.sql" (refer to tutorial 9 #6) this will create all the tables we need.
-- Then run "start insertToTable.sql", this will insert some values into all tables, so we have some data to work on.
+- Then run "start insertdata.sql", this will insert some values into all tables, so we have some data to work on.
 - I found that we can actually merge some tables because of total participation.
 Now, toxin is merged with produce_toxin, construction is merged with remodel, and maintenance is merged with location maintanance.
 - I also changed all ID domains from varchar to NUMBER GENERATED ALWAYS AS IDENTITY.
 This is like AUTO_INCREMENT in MySql.